Robert Rosen

 Erich von Pauli on Beaver Street

-In Beaver Street, I write about my officemate at Swank Publications, who’s both the managing editor of For Adults Only magazine and a professional actor who specializes in playing Nazis.
-(He’s perhaps best known as The Weeping Nazi in the premiere episode of Late Night with Conan O’Brien.)
-In the book I call him “Henry Dorfman.”
-Since Beaver Street was published, however, he's not only given me permission to use his real name—Paul Slimak—but has done a series of promotional videos for the book playing his favorite character, renegade Nazi Erich von Pauli.
+In Beaver Street, I write about my officemate at Swank Publications, who's both the managing editor of For Adults Only magazine and a professional actor who specializes in playing Nazis.
+(He's perhaps best known as The Weeping Nazi in the premiere episode of Late Night with Conan O'Brien.)
+In the book I call him "Henry Dorfman."
+Since Beaver Street was published, he's asked me to use his real name—Paul Slimak—and has done a series of promotional videos for the book, playing his favorite character, renegade Nazi Erich von Pauli.
+You can see more of Paul in Cookie as the Priest and in Working Girls as Jay, a john.
 Also featured in these videos is Paul's wife, Agnes Herrmann.
+She appears in The Road as Archer's Woman and they both appear in Boot Tracks, starring Stephen Dorff and Michelle Monaghan.

 Erich von Pauli on Beaver Street: Episode One